-At 31 March 2021, the value of the Scheme's assets was enough to buy an insurance policy which would cover 74% of members' benefits.
-This estimate showed that BA would have had to make an extra final contribution of about £6.8 billion to make sure that an insurance company could pay all members'

-pensions in full.
+At 31 March 2022, the value of the Scheme's assets was estimated to be enough to buy an insurance policy which would cover 85% of members' benefits.
+This estimate showed that BA would have had to make an extra final contribution of about £3.4 billion to make sure that an insurance company could pay all members' pensions in full.
 This shortfall does not affect the pensions being paid out of the Scheme - we have always paid members their full pensions.
-As at 31 March 2022, the Scheme Actuary estimated that the solvency position might have improved to cover 85% of members' benefits.
+As at 31 March 2023, the Scheme Actuary estimated that the solvency position might have improved to cover 96% of members' benefits.